mantidproject/mantid/docs/source/algorithms/ComputeCalibrationCoefVan-v1.rst

 .. warning::

     If no temperature is available, or is set to an invalid value, :math:`T` = 293K will be taken for the Debye-Waller factor calculation.
-The algorithm will produce a warning in this case.
+The algorithm will log a warning in this case.

-#.
-(If *EnableDWF* is true)Finally, the correction coefficients :math:`K_i` are calculated as
+3. (If *EnableDWF* is true) Finally, the correction coefficients :math:`K_i` are calculated as

    :math:`K_i = \frac{S_i}{D_i}`